omnivore-app/omnivore/README.md

 - [Swift GraphQL](https://www.swift-graphql.com/) - We generate our GraphQL queries on iOS using Swift GraphQL.
 - [Apollo GraphQL](https://www.apollographql.com/) - We generate our GraphQL queries on Android using Apollo GraphQL.
 - [Radix](https://www.radix-ui.com/) - We use Radix UI's components on our frontend.
+- [PDF.js](https://github.com/mozilla/pdf.js) - PDF.js is used to have open source pdf functionality.
 - And many more awesome libraries, just checkout our package files to see what we are using.

 ## Importing Libraries